arcrad/garden_schedule_validator/README.md

 # Plant Schedule Validator

 This script takes plant schedule information and displays it in groups (beds/plots) showing a planting/harvest timeline for each plant.
-Along the time-axis, a summation of how many square feet is currently planted is displayed per month.
+Along the time-axis, a monthly summation of how many square feet are currently planted is displayed.
 This allows you to validate utilization of your garden per bed/plot.

-PlantSchedule.ts contains plant schedule data.
-PlantData.ts contains the data for each plant.
-The current information is mostly taken from the Virginia Extension Office data for USDA Hardiness Zone 7a.
-The type information can be gleaned from CommonTypes.ts.
+**PlantSchedule.ts** contains the overall plant schedule data. **PlantData.ts** contains the reference data for each plant.
+The current plant data information is mostly taken from the Virginia Extension Office for USDA Hardiness Zone 7a.
+The data structure format/types can be gleaned from CommonTypes.ts.

-# Create React App Specific
+# Create React App Specific Bits

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).